know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 });
 ```

 As you can see, the `factoryFunction` parameter does not have to be a function!
-In the case above, we're defining our module as an object literal.
+In the case above, the module is defined as an object literal.
 The AMD environment detects non-functions in the last position and automatically wraps them in a factory function.
-Also, since this module doesn't have explicit dependencies, we can skip the dependency array, too.
+Also, because this module does not have explicit dependencies, we can skip the dependency array, too.

 Pretty simple, no?